- Chart

 Overview

-The KraneShares MSCI One Belt One Road Index ETF (OBOR) seeks to track the performance of the MSCI China One Belt One Road Index, focusing on companies expected to benefit from China's Belt and Road Initiative.
-It targets companies with significant revenue exposure to countries involved in the BRI.
-The ETF primarily invests in equities.
+The KraneShares MSCI One Belt One Road Index ETF (OBOR) seeks to track the performance of the MSCI One Belt One Road Index, which comprises equities of companies that are expected to benefit from China's Belt and Road Initiative (BRI).
+The ETF's primary focus is on providing exposure to companies in countries and regions involved in the BRI, encompassing sectors such as infrastructure, industrials, materials, and technology.
+Its investment strategy is to passively replicate the index's holdings.

 Reputation and Reliability